CaiJingLong/flutter_photo/README.md

 use flutter as ui

-if you want to build custom ui, you just need api to make custom ui. to use [photo_manager](https://github.com/CaiJingLong/flutter_photo_manager)
+if you want to build custom ui, you just need api to make custom ui. to use [photo_manager](https://github.com/CaiJingLong/flutter_photo_manager) or fork the library to custom ui.

 ## screenshot